Library Company of Philadelphia: 18th century

 The earliest surviving printed catalogue of 1741 gives the range of readers' tastes, for the members' requirements shaped the collection.
 Excluding gifts, a third of the holdings of 375 titles were historical works, geographies and accounts of voyages and travels, a category the Library Company has collected energetically throughout its history.
 A fifth of the titles were literature, mostly in the form of poetry and plays, for the prose novel was still in its infancy: as late as 1783, in the first orders from London after the war years, the directors thought "we should not think it expedient to add to our present stock, anything in the novel way."
 Another fifth of the titles were devoted to works of science.
 Theology and sermons, however, accounted for only a tenth of the titles, which set the Free Library apart from collegiate libraries at Harvard and Yale.
 Another tenth was works of philosophy, and the rest (approximately 1/15 of the collection) was "economics and such social sciences, the arts, linguistics, and the indefinables."
 The Company's agent in London was Peter Collinson, Fellow of the Royal Society, the Quaker mercer-naturalist of London, who corresponded with John Bartram.

 The Library Company's example was soon imitated in other cities along the Atlantic coast, from Salem to Charleston.
 The Library soon became a repository of other curiosities: antique coins, including a gift of Roman coins from a Tory Member of Parliament, fossils, natural history specimens, minerals.
-When John Penn, making up for his slow start, sent an air-pump to the learned society in 1739, the directors, to house it commissioned a glazed cabinet, the earliest extant example of American-made Palladian architectural furniture.
-Rooms on the second floor of the newly finished west wing of the State House (now Independence Hall) housed the Library and its collections: there Franklin and his associates performed their first experiments in electricity during the 1740s.
-Later Benjamin West sent the mummified hand of an Egyptian princess.
+When John Penn, making up for his slow start, sent an air-pump to the learned society in 1739, the directors commissioned a glazed cabinet to house it, the earliest extant example of American-made Palladian architectural furniture.
+Rooms on the second floor of the newly finished west wing of the State House, later renamed Independence Hall, housed the Library and its collections.
+During the 1740s, Franklin and his associates performed their first experiments in electricity at the State House and Benjamin West later sent his mummified hand of an Egyptian princess from there.

-A charter was issued for the Company from the Penn proprietors, March 24, 1742, that included a plot of land, issued in their name by Governor George Thomas.
-Collinson, who had faithfully executed the Company's requests for books over the years, sent windfalls in 1755 and in 1758 in the form of boxes of his own copies of a score of 17th-century accounts of the newly established British colonies in America, among them such classics as Strachey's Lawes, Mourt's Relation and John Smith's Generall Historie of Virginia.
+A charter was issued for the Company by the Penn proprietors, March 24, 1742, that included a plot of land, issued in their name by George Thomas, governor of the Province of Pennsylvania.
+Collinson, who had faithfully executed the Company's requests for books over the years, sent windfalls in 1755 and in 1758 in the form of boxes of his own copies of a score of 17th-century accounts of the newly established British colonies in America, among them such classics as Strachey's Lawes, Mourt's Relation and John Smith's General Historie of Virginia.